kofifus/F/README.md

 # F
-C# support for decoupling Data, State and Logic
+A very opininated C# functional framework for decoupling Data, State and Logic
 <br><br>

 C# was developed as an OOP language where data, state and logic are strongly coupled in instances